UnionInternationalCheminsdeFer/OSDM/spec/roles.md

 #### Timetable search

-The distributor makes a time table search himself or retrieves the trip from a retailer.
+The distributor makes a timetable search himself or retrieves the trip from a retailer.
 The distributor must specify additionally for which part of the trip he requests the fares.